Markkanen, Kessler help Jazz overwhelm Pacers 139-119 - Local News 8

 TIP-INS

-Pacers: Andrew Nembhard had a career-high 10 assists. … Indiana forced 24 turnovers.
+Pacers: Andrew Nembhard had a career-high 10 assists to go with 13 points. … Indiana forced 24 turnovers.

 UP NEXT